Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Related Work

 The sketch-guided generation tasks relevant to our work primarily focus on image and video generation.
-Chen and Hays\cite{chen2018sketchygan} propose SketchyGAN, which is trained by augmented paired edge maps and photos to generate lifelike images from freehand sketches.
-Artistic images also can be generated from sketches conditioned on style images \cite{liu2020sketch}.
-Recently, sketch-guided image generation using diffusion models has seen significant advancements.
-Voynov et al. \cite{voynov2023sketch} guide a pre-trained text-to-image diffusion model with a spatial map from the sketch domain during inference time.
-Peng et al.\cite{peng2023difffacesketch} propose a latent diffusion model trained by a two-stage process to achieve high-quality face synthesis.
+Chen and Hays\cite{chen2018sketchygan} proposed SketchyGAN, which is trained by augmented paired edge maps and photos to generate lifelike images from freehand sketches.
+Artistic images can be generated from sketches conditioned on style images \cite{liu2020sketch}.
+Recently, sketch-guided image generation using diffusion models has achieved significant advancements.
+Mou et al. \cite{mou2024t2i} introduced T2I-Adapters, a lightweight model designed to provide additional guidance, such as depth, semantic segmentation, and sketches, to text-to-image diffusion models.
+Voynov et al. \cite{voynov2023sketch} guided a pre-trained text-to-image diffusion model with a spatial map from the sketch domain during inference time.
+Koley et al. \cite{koley2024s} investigated the potential of sketches in diffusion models and introduce an abstraction-aware framework that allows amateur sketches to produce precise images without the need for textual prompts.
+Peng et al.\cite{peng2023difffacesketch} proposed a latent diffusion model trained by a two-stage process to achieve high-quality face synthesis.
 In the context of video generation, Zhang et al. \cite{zhang2021sketch} introduced a two-stage sketch-to-video generation method that allows users to create videos with two rough hand-drawn sketches.
-Li et al. \cite{li2021deep} match a sketch with cartoon video frames and use a blending method to create a middle frame guided by the sketches.
-Instead of Interpolating frames, Zheng et al. \cite{zheng2023sketch} create abstract and dynamic sketches using Scalable Vector Graphics (SVG) within the input video.
-In contrast to static sketches, this study enables the creation of dynamic sketches.
+Li et al. \cite{li2021deep} matched a sketch with cartoon video frames and used a blending method to create a middle frame guided by the sketches.
+Instead of interpolating frames, Zheng et al. \cite{zheng2023sketch} created abstract and dynamic sketches using Scalable Vector Graphics (SVG) within the input video, enabling applications of video editing and doodles.

-\subsection{Cinemagraph generation}
+\subsection{Cinemagraph Generation}